 - Protect your feet from excess heat and cold.
 Wear shoes on hot surfaces.
 Don't use heating pads or hot bottles on your feet.
 Before putting your feet in hot water, test the temperature with your hands.
 Because of reduced sensation, you can burn your feet without knowing it.
-To protect your feet from cold, don't go barefoot, wear socks in bed, and in the winter, wear lined, waterproof boots.
+To protect your feet from cold, wear socks in bed, don't go barefoot.
+In the winter, make sure you wear lined, waterproof boots.

 - Keep blood flowing to your feet.
 Put your feet up when sitting.
 Wiggle your toes for a few minutes two or three times a day.
 Stay active, but choose activities that are easy on the feet, such swimming or biking.
 Talk to your provider before starting an exercise program.

 - Don't smoke.
 Smoking reduces blood flow to the feet and can make wounds heal slowly.
 Many diabetics who smoke need amputations.

 - American Diabetes Association [Internet].
 Arlington (VA): American Diabetes Association; c1995–2019.
 Foot Care; [updated 2014 Oct 10; cited 2019 Mar 12]; [about 3 screens].
 Available from: http://www.diabetes.org/living-with-diabetes/complications/foot-complications/foot-care.html

 - American Diabetes Association [Internet].
 Arlington (VA): American Diabetes Association; c1995–2019.
 Foot Complications; [updated 2018 Nov 19; cited 2019 Mar 12]; [about 3 screens].
 Available from: http://www.diabetes.org/living-with-diabetes/complications/foot-complications